 WordPress is the only CMS that first perfectly to all kinds of web development requirements.
-Whether you need to build a simple website or a business blog or a fully-fledged online shopping store, WordPress is right for the job.
+Whether you need to build a simple website a business blog or a fully-fledged online shopping store, WordPress is right for the job.

 Without further ado, we will now take a look at some interesting WordPress statistics & facts that show just how powerful this content management system actually is.